 Recorded in all months except June with most birds seen during the winter months.

-The northern race ‘L.a.argentatus’ is an occasional winter visitor.
+The northern race L.a.argentatus appears to be an occasional winter visitor.

 Occasional migrant and winter visitor, also a few seen in late summer.

 Annual in small numbers in recent years, no more than two or three in the county per year.

 15 county records since first recorded in the county in 1955 up to the end of 1999 when the species was removed from the IRBC rarities list.

 Analysis of these records show the following: